Analysis of branon dark matter and extra-dimensional models with AMS-02: 1. Introduction

-From the particle physics point of view, as well as supported by the thermal decoupling, one of the best candidate for \text{DM} are the so-called Weakly Interactive Massive Particles (WIMPs).
-Several DM models have been proposed ({\it c.f.} \cite{Conrad:2017pms,Baltz:2004tj} and references therein) in order to explain the WIMPs features which cannot be accommodated within the Standard Model of elementary particles.
+As is widely known, there is an outstanding variety of astrophysical and cosmological phenomena which require us to resort to DM to obtain an accurate explanation.
+Among these observations, the most remarkable pieces of evidence are, among others, the presence of DM in the Coma \cite{Zwicky:1933gu,Zwicky:1937zza} and Bullet Clusters \cite{Clowe:2003tk,Clowe:2006eq}, the flat galactic rotation curves \cite{Rubin:1970zza,Rubin:1980zd}, gravitational lensing \cite{Massey:2010hh}, Nucleosynthesis abundances, the Cosmic Microwave Background (CMB) anisotropies and the growth of large structures \cite{Anderson:2013zyy}.
+From these pieces of evidence, some properties of DM can be inferred: namely, that it has to be non-relativistic at the moment of decoupling \cite{Kolb:1998kj}, be it stable or long-lived \cite{Audren:2014bca,Mambrini:2015sia}, effectively non-photon-interacting \cite{Wilkinson:2013kia}, collisionless \cite{MiraldaEscude:2000qt}, dissipationless \cite{Fan:2013tia}, smoothly distributed at cosmological scales \cite{LaceyOstriker1985} and sufficiently heavy \cite{Tremaine:1979we}.
+These evidences, together with the assumption of the particle nature of DM and the constraints of thermal decoupling, support one of the most suitable candidates for DM, the so-called Weakly Interactive Massive Particles (WIMPs).
+Several DM models have been proposed ({\it c.\,f.} \cite{Conrad:2017pms,Baltz:2004tj} and references therein) in order to explain the WIMPs features which cannot be accommodated within the Standard Model (SM) of elementary particles.
 In this paper, we shall focus on the so-called extra-dimensional brane-world theories \cite{Cembra2003,Kugo2001,AIPConf2003,astr0512569,Maroto2004,Cembranos0708.0235}, where a $4-$dimensional brane is embedded in a $D-$dimensional bulk ($D>4$).
-As a result of the brane fluctuations in the bulk, it is possible to define a pseudo-scalar Nambu-Goldstone boson, dubbed branon, which emerges due to an explicit translational symmetry breaking \cite{Maroto2004,Cembranos0708.0235,Sundrum085009,Bando3601,Dobado592,Cembranos026005,Alcaraz075010,Alcaraz096001}.
-Moreover, branon fields can be shown to be massive, stable and weakly interacting, which makes them a competitive candidate for WIMPs which can naturally accommodate the correct amount and properties of DM particles.
-Although branons are prevented from decaying into \text{SM} particles by parity invariance on the brane, they may still annihilate by pairs into different channels of the \text{SM}.
-These products after the annihilation could decay or hadronise resulting in stable particles such as electrons/positrons, protons/antiprotons, neutrinos, gamma rays \cite{Dombriz_WIMPS_2011} or antimatter \cite{Cirelli:2010xx}.
+As a result of the brane fluctuations in the bulk, it is possible to define a pseudo-scalar Nambu-Goldstone boson, dubbed {\it branon}, which emerges due to an explicit translational symmetry breaking in the bulk space produced by the presence of the brane \cite{Maroto2004,Cembranos0708.0235,Sundrum085009,Bando3601,Dobado592,Cembranos026005,Alcaraz075010,Alcaraz096001}.
+Moreover, branon fields can be shown to be massive, stable and weakly interacting, what renders them competitive candidates for WIMPs which can naturally accommodate the correct amount and properties of DM particles.
+Although branons are prevented from decaying into SM particles by parity invariance on the brane, they may still annihilate by pairs into different channels of the SM.
+After the annihilation, these products could decay or hadronise resulting in stable particles such as gamma rays, neutrinos, electrons-positrons or protons-antiprotons \cite{Cirelli:2010xx}.